jllegras/ngsToolsDev/EXAMPLE/README.md

 ## PCA plot

 We can use a simple R script to perform an eigenvalue decomposition of the covariance matrix and plot the PCA results.
+Please make sure the use updated versions of required R packages.
 First, let's create a dummy plink cluster file.

     Rscript --vanilla --slave -e 'write.table(cbind(seq(1,24),rep(1,24),c(rep("A",10),rep("B",8),rep("C",6))), row.names=F, col.names=c("FID","IID","CLUSTER"), file="testA.clst", quote=F)'